Weapons And Ammunition Found In Khankendi

-On March 27, weapons and ammunition were found in Khankendicity, Azernews reports, citing the Ministry ofInternal Affairs (MIA).
+(MENAFN- AzerNews) On March 29, weapons and ammunition were found in Khankendicity, Azernews reports, citing the Ministry ofInternal Affairs (MIA).

-3 automatic weapons, 7 grenades, 6 anti-tank grenade launchers,4 mines, 21 lighters, 29 cartridge combs, 4,200 cartridges ofvarious calibres, and other ammunition were found and taken fromthe city territory with the actions of the police officers.
+5 automatic weapons, 2 pistols, 1 rifle, 11 grenades, 8lighters, 19 cartridge combs, 4263 cartridges of various sizes andother ammunition were found and taken from the city territory withthe actions of the police officers.

 Recall that weapons and ammunition have been discovered insecret places, as well as in the basements of schools,kindergartens, and various buildings in the liberated areas ofAzerbaijan's Garabagh as well as in Khankendi.